directus-labs/extensions/packages/hubspot-operation/README.md

 ## Webhooks

-HubSpot offer a Webhook as part of the private app which can be linked to a Directus webhook flow for a more complete
+HubSpot offer a Webhook as part of the private app which can be linked to a Directus webhook flow for a more circular workflow.

 ## Security Considerations